14-day Cloud trial

 How-to Use TinyMCE

-There are a variety of rich text editors (RTEs) that even non-technical content creators can use to create their websites.
-However, selecting the right one relies on really knowing both your project well and the customer's needs.
-But, if you do make an error in your selection, don’t fear the consequences – fortunately, you can switch from one RTE to another, even while working on a project.
+Selecting the right Rich Text Editor (RTE) relies on knowing both your project, and your customer’s needs.
+The variety of options available can make the choice difficult, especially if you’re a non-technical content creator aiming to create your own website.
+But, if you do make an error in your selection, don’t fear the consequences – you can switch from one RTE to another, even while working on a project.

-The entire code for this tutorial at this GitHub repo, and the full deployed version is on a dedicate Vue app.
+The entire code for this tutorial at this GitHub repo, and the full deployment is on a dedicate Vue app.

 What is a rich text editor?